CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/test_failure_comprehension_report.md

 - Some tests use hardcoded values, which could make them brittle.
 - The tests seem to focus on basic functionality, and there may be a lack of tests for edge cases or error conditions.

-## OpenEchoSystem.Core.Reflection.Assembly.UnitTest
+## ConsmicLexicon.Foundation.Reflection.Assembly.UnitTest

 ### Purpose

-This project's purpose could not be determined, as the `README.OpenEchoSystem.Core.Reflection.Assembly.md` file was not found.
-Additionally, the `OpenEchoSystem.Core.Reflection.Assembly.csproj` file could not be located, suggesting potential structural issues or missing files in this project.
+This project's purpose could not be determined, as the `README.ConsmicLexicon.Foundation.Reflection.Assembly.md` file was not found.
+Additionally, the `ConsmicLexicon.Foundation.Reflection.Assembly.csproj` file could not be located, suggesting potential structural issues or missing files in this project.

 ### Key Classes and Methods Being Tested